vaadin/maven-integration/archetypes/vaadin-archetype-widget/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound}${symbol_pound} Debugging client-side

 The most common way of debugging and making changes to the client-side code is dev-mode.
-To run it, create another Maven Build configuration for "vaadin:run" target.
+To run it, create another Maven Build configuration for "vaadin:debug" target.
 When it is launched, it opens up GWT dev-mode where you can debug client-side code in regular Java.
+After this, connect a remote debugger to the dev-mode process.
+In Eclipse this is done by creating a new Debug configuration:
+Run > Debug Configurations... > Remote Java Application > New

 Another way of debugging client-side is super dev-mode.
 To enable it, take a look at WidgetSet.gwt.xml for instructions.